 TMC Focus Areas

-The Thomas Merton Center Economic Justice Committee (EJC) has been established as a new focus area of the Center and is currently organizing a New Economy Working Group led by Molly Rush, Craig Stevens, Mark Dixon, Cait Lamberton, Ron Gaydos, and other local activists who are promoting sustainable and healthy economic lifestyles.
+The Thomas Merton Center Economic Justice Committee (EJC) has been established as a new focus area of the Center and is currently organizing a New Economy Campaign led by Gabe McMoreland, Molly Rush, Craig Stevens, Mark Dixon, Cait Lamberton, Ron Gaydos, and other local activists who are promoting sustainable and healthy economic lifestyles.
 Another group, Pittsburgher’s for Public Transit (PPT), was founded by the economic justice committee and is now a separate organizing entity that advocates for public transit for all people.

 Peace and Non-Violence